KGkiotsalitis/stop-skipping-model/README.md

-# Rolling Horizon Stop Skipping Model
+# Rolling Horizon Stop-skipping Model

 This repository is meant for publishing some of the code related to the **stop-skipping problem in rolling horizons** applied in public transit (in particular, **bus services**).